Seth Gecko: Film series universe

-Movie plot
+Film plot

 In the original film, Seth and his unhinged younger brother Richie have just robbed a bank, and taken one of its female employees as a hostage.
 When Seth briefly leaves the room, Richie rapes and kills the woman, for which Seth reprimands him.
 While on the run from the law, he and Richie meet Jacob Fuller and his two children, Kate and Scott.
 Seth immediately sees that Richie is attracted to Kate, and reassures Jacob that she will be safe as long as they do as they are told.
 After crossing the border into Mexico, they go to a bar called Titty Twister, where Seth is supposed to meet Carlos, his contact.
 At the Titty Twister, the strippers transform into vampires and attack the group, along with all the other patrons of the establishment.
 Richie is turned into a vampire, forcing Seth to kill his own brother.
 At the end of the film, Carlos arrives and unknowingly rescues them by breaking the door and letting sunlight in, killing the vampires.
 He is one of the two only survivors, the other being Kate, Jacob's daughter.
 He offers her some of the cash from the bank robbery and he and the others go to El Rey, leaving Kate with her father's RV, because El Rey would be too dangerous for her.

 The Gecko brothers are mentioned in From Dusk Till Dawn 2: Texas Blood Money.
-Bo Hopkins references Edgar McGraw's cold demeanor and distracted nature: "Oh, them Gecko brothers killed his daddy."
+Sheriff Otis Lawson references Edgar McGraw's cold demeanor and distracted nature, including the murder of his father Earl.